osamasayed585/JetCoffee/README.md

 ## Special Thanks

-Special thanks to [New Age Mood](https://www.instagram.com/newagemood/) for the free design on Figma Community.
+Special thanks to [newagemood](https://www.instagram.com/newagemood/) for the free design on Figma Community.

 ## License